Your Car Policy Won't Cover This

-What is trailer insurance in NZ?
+What is trailer insurance?

 Waka Kotahi (NZTA) requires trailers over 750kg to carry registration plates and hold a current registration.
-Trailers over 3,500kg also need a Warrant of Fitness (WoF).
-Insurers typically require valid registration and WoF as a condition of cover.
-Your tow vehicle also needs sufficient towing capacity for the trailer's gross weight.
-Standalone trailer insurance fills the gap between what your car policy actually covers and what your trailer is actually worth.
+If the trailer is over 3,500kg, it also needs a Warrant of Fitness (WoF).
+Insurers will want valid registration and WoF as a condition of cover, and your tow vehicle needs sufficient towing capacity for the trailer's gross weight.
+What a broker does is spot the gap between what your car policy covers and what your trailer is worth, then find you the best available option.

-Types of trailers we insure
+Types of trailers we help cover

 Boat trailers